Nigouz/2202_NCMF/README.md

 1. Install Tesseract from https://github.com/UB-Mannheim/tesseract/wiki *Take note of the installation path
 2. Add Tesseract installation path to your computer System Environment path
+3. Replace the Tesseract path in the code with your own installation path
-3. pip install opencv-python
+4. pip install opencv-python
-4. pip install pytesseract
+5. pip install pytesseract
+6. pip install Pillow

 # How to Use